NOTE: Blog updated in February 2021 with additional influence marketing examples

 And this sponsorship can be rewarding.
 Even with philanthropic commitment, Old Navy, a clothing brand, still generated $7.9 billion in revenue in 2018.

-Old Navy supports non-profit Boys & Girls Clubs of America (BGCA) for more than 15 years now, and still continues in-store donation drives with local community involvement and volunteerism aimed at helping youth dream big.
+Old Navy has supported the non-profit Boys & Girls Clubs of America (BGCA) for more than 15 years now and still continues in-store donation drives with local community involvement and volunteerism aimed at helping youth dream big.

 Like-minded celebrities become natural allies and influencers of good causes.
-For it support to BGCA, Old Navy got the backing of former professional baseball major league superstart Alex Rodriguez, or “A-Rod.”
+For its support to BGCA, Old Navy got the backing of former professional baseball major league superstar Alex Rodriguez, or “A-Rod.”

 Everybody loves a winner.

-Leveraging the hype around a historic win is an easy way to acquire new customers, tap existing fan base, and influence perception of followers of pageants, athletic competitions, game shows or sports events.
+Leveraging the hype around a historic win is an easy way to acquire new customers, tap the existing fan base, and influence the perception of followers of pageants, athletic competitions, game shows, or sports events.

 When history is made, don’t be left behind.

-Get into the fever, join the cheer, celebrate with the fans.
+Get into the fever, join the cheer, and celebrate with the fans.

-That’s how Tim Hortons positioned itself against Starbucks in Canada when Toronto Raptor made basketball history.
+That’s how Tim Hortons positioned itself against Starbucks in Canada when the Toronto Raptors made basketball history.

 Starbucks, an American coffee franchise, obviously is muted.

-But while Tim Hortons celebrated its Canadian heritage (though American owned now), and even while Tim’s story is rooted in hockey in its blood, that didn’t stop them to also embrace the limelight.
+But while Tim Hortons celebrated its Canadian heritage (though American-owned now), and even while Tim’s story is rooted in hockey in its blood, that didn’t stop them from also embracing the limelight.

 Tim’s reminded customers that it is a Raptors fan as well, quietly sponsoring Canada’s sole NBA team for more than 20 years.